shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/toggle-psas-on-ios.md

 ---
 title : Toggle PSAs on iOS
-description : PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show. ms.custom: ios-sdk
+description : PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show on iOS. ms.custom : ios-sdk
 ---